SocialHackersClass10/JavaScript3/Week2/homework/README.md

 It is supposed to represent possible data problems a page may encounter, and has to fortify against in order to work correctly.

-The subsequent "contributors" results are semi-random, meaning that names are completely random but images and links are real, tho inserted into random objects, and also the resulting contributor list length is randomized.
+The subsequent "contributors" results are semi-random, meaning that names are completely random, but images and links are real, tho inserted into random objects, and also the resulting contributor list length is randomized.

 About the "live" API data :